Claude Béchard: Early life and career

 Béchard was born in 1969 in Saint-Philippe-de-Néri.
 In 1991, he received a bachelor's degree in political science from Université Laval in Quebec City.
 He graduated with a master's degree in land planning and regional development in 1994.
 He began doctoral studies in public administration, but left it to work as a political adviser to Daniel Johnson, Jr. from 1993 to 1996.
 He became the vice-president of the Quebec Liberal Party in 1997 and in a by-election the same year was elected as a Member of the National Assembly of Quebec for the riding of Kamouraska-Témiscouata.
 He was re-elected in 1998 and 2003, the latter which gave his party the power.
 During the years in the opposition benches he served as critic for employment, labour, energy and education.

 Quebec cabinet

 When Jean Charest became Premier of Quebec in 2003, he was named the Minister of Employment, Social Solidarity and Family Welfare before a Cabinet shuffle caused by the departure of Yves Séguin as Finance Minister, promoted him to the position of Minister of Economic Development, Innovation and Export Trade in 2005.
-He occupied the position for year before becoming Minister of Sustainable Development, Environment and Parks in 2006.
+He occupied the position for one year before becoming Minister of Sustainable Development, Environment and Parks in 2006.